fission/docs.fission.io/docs/content/concepts/basic-concept.en.md

 ## Environment

 The environment(language) container which runs user function to serve HTTP requests.
-When a request hit fission router, the env container will load user function into runtime conainer first, then execute the function to serve the request.
+When a request hit fission router, the env container will load user function into runtime container first, then execute the function to serve the request.

 ## Trigger